markcoatsworth/readthedocs/docs/users-manual/dagman-applications.rst

    This is the easiest way to set different options for different DAGs in an overall workflow.

-   It is possible to combine more than one method of generating the <DAG file name>.condor.sub files.
-For example, one might pass the *-do\_recurse* flag to *condor\_submit\_dag*, but leave the DAGMAN\_GENERATE\_SUBDAG\_SUBMITS configuration variable set to the default of True.
-Doing this would provide the benefit of an immediate error message at submit time, if there is a syntax error in one of the inner DAG input files, but the lower-level <DAG file name>.condor.sub files would still be regenerated before each nested DAG is submitted.
+   It is possible to combine more than one method of generating the ``<DAG file name>.condor.sub`` files.
+For example, one might pass the *-do\_recurse* flag to *condor\_submit\_dag*, but leave the ``DAGMAN_GENERATE_SUBDAG_SUBMITS`` configuration variable set to the default of ``True``.
+Doing this would provide the benefit of an immediate error message at submit time, if there is a syntax error in one of the inner DAG input files, but the lower-level ``<DAG file name>.condor.sub`` files would still be regenerated before each nested DAG is submitted.

    The values of the following command-line flags are passed from the top-level *condor\_submit\_dag* instance to any lower-level